What Does Tulip Flower Mean and Symbolise?

 What is the Cultural Significance of a Tulip Bloom?

-Tulips are regarded as very sacred flowers in Turkey.
+Different cultures have high regards for these flowers.
+Tulips are one of the sacred flowers honored in Turkey.
 They are called Lale in Turkish culture and have the same Arabic characters for the name of Allah.
 This very coincidence makes these flowers sacred and important in the house of Osman.

-In the cultural traditions of Turkey, the Tulip floral motif are decorated in tiles, mosques, and fabrics during the Ottoman Empire.
+In the cultural traditions of Turkey in the Middle East, the Tulip floral motif are decorated in tiles, mosques, and fabrics during the Ottoman Empire.
+The time tulips were famous was called the tulip season or tulip era.

 Other Western and Asian countries also hold this flower in high regard.
 Countries that hold various Tulip festivals include the United States, Canada, South Korea, Japan, and Australia.